billcurtis/SDN-Sandbox/SDNSandbox/Applications/SCRIPTS/LABS/07_SDN_Security/README.md

 # Lab 07.03 Configure Encryption for a Virtual Subnet

-# Lab 07.04 Update the Network Controller Server Certificate
+# Lab 07.04 Update the Network Controller Server Certificate - TBD